 Have you ever wondered how to meditate and why you should?
+What are the benefits of meditation?
 I have heard people say, “it’s just stress” countless times.
 In fact, I used to be one of those people.
 I would take physical ailments seriously, but stress?
 What was the big deal?
 Well, I have since learned the damaging effects of chronic stress, including:

 - Digestive problems

 - Weight gain